Renal Function TestRenal Function Test

 Components of RFT

-Clinically, the most practical tests to assess renal function is to get an estimate of the glomerular filtration rate (GFR) and to check for proteinuria (albuminuria).
+Clinically, the most practical tests to assess renal function are to get an estimate of the glomerular filtration rate (GFR) and to check for proteinuria (albuminuria).

 Glomerular Function- Clearance test